How I do I stop my five year old from hitting?

 - He would get worse if you tried to ignore his behaviour

-- It was not prevented by giving advanced countdown regarding bedtime, bath time etc
+- I could not prevent it by giving advanced countdown at bedtime, bath time etc.

 - It was not through lack of routine or clear boundaries